-Moses Oceguera begins her sixth season on the UC Merced coaching staff.
+Moses Oceguera begins her seventh season on the UC Merced coaching staff.

 Oceguera carries a winning mentality on her shoulders as she previously was a part of three conference tournament championships with the UC Merced women’s basketball team.
 She won a championship as a player under head coach Kevin Pham in 2014-15, as a student manager with head coach Sarah Hopkins-Chery in 2015-16 and as an assistant coach with Hopkins-Chery in 2016-17.
 With Oceguera as an assistant coach in 2016-17, the Bobcats nearly shocked the country as they took the No. 1 team, St. Francis, to double overtime in a NAIA National Championship First Round game before falling 87-83.
 The Bobcats went 17-12 overall and 9-5 in conference play that season, both of which were program record win totals at the time.
 A point guard herself, Oceguera helped coach star point guard Courtney Danna, who became the school’s first ever two-time NAIA honorable mention All-American in the 2015-16 and 2016-17 seasons.